michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 While the Gross Domestic Product (GDP) should not be taken as an infallible measure of a country's economic power, it is nonetheless considered one of the best and objective ways to measure it.
 The GDP represents the total value of goods and services produced in a country in a specific year; basically, it can be thought of as the 'size' of a country's economy [[1]](http://www.investopedia.com/ask/answers/199.asp).
 The GDP per capita is that number divided by the population of the country, thus proving a useful number which is independent on country size.
 I plotted the 2016 GDP per-capita figures for each European country against the total hours of sunshine.
 The data was provided by the [International Monetary Fund](https://www.imf.org/external/pubs/ft/weo/2017/01/weodata/index.aspx), while the climate figures were obtained using a mixture of national and local sources pulled from the corresponding [Wiki page](https://en.wikipedia.org/wiki/List_of_cities_by_sunshine_duration).
 When a national average wasn't available, I took a mean of the available cities.
 I also decided to include the average yearly temperature in graph, as well as the total GDP as a reference.

 Here's what came out of it.
-(Note: You can hover on each marker to see all the data for the corresponding country – this doesn't work very well on mobile, but you can find PNG versions of the graphs at the end of the post.)
+(Note: You can hover on each marker to see all the data for the corresponding country)

+*Edit (29/10/17): The interactive Plotly graphs have a maximum number of visualizations per day (and subscriptions are expensive), so you might not be able to see them.
+You can find the non-interactive plots PNGs [here (GDP)](https://github.com/michetonu/europe_sunshine_economy/blob/master/gdp_sunshine.png?raw=true) and [here (unemployment)](https://github.com/michetonu/europe_sunshine_economy/blob/master/unemployment_sunshine.png?raw=true)*

 <iframe width="800" height="500" frameborder="0" scrolling="no" src="//plot.ly/~michetonu/15.embed"></iframe>